AdobeDocs/experience-platform.en/help/rtcdp/partner-data/onsite-personalization.md

 ## Prerequisites and planning {#prerequisites-and-planning}

-As you consider using partner-provided attributes to deliver personalized experiences to your authenticated and unauthenticated visitors, consider the following prerequisites in your planning process:
+When planning to use partner-provided attributes to deliver personalized experiences to your authenticated and unauthenticated visitors, consider the following prerequisites in your planning process:

 * What inputs are expected by the vendor so they can layer on additional attributes?
-* To what extent are you comfortable delivering personalization in different channels and for different use cases based on probabilistically derived attributes vs. deterministically confirmed attributes?
+* To what extent are you comfortable delivering personalization in different channels and for different use cases based on probabilistically derived attributes, versus deterministically confirmed attributes?
 * How should the experience for a pre-authenticated but recognized visitor change when they authenticate?

 ### UI functionality, Platform components, and Experience Cloud products that you will use {#ui-functionality-and-elements}

-To successfully implement this use case, you must use multiple areas of Real-Time CDP and other Experience Cloud solutions.
-Make sure that you have the necessary [attribute-based access control permissions](/help/access-control/abac/overview.md) for all these areas or ask your system administrator to grant you the necessary permissions.
+To successfully implement this use case, you must use multiple areas of Real-Time Customer Data Platform and other Experience Cloud solutions.
+Make sure that you have the necessary [attribute-based access control permissions](/help/access-control/abac/overview.md) for all these areas, or ask your system administrator to grant you the necessary permissions.

 * Data Collection
   * [Adobe Experience Platform Web SDK](/help/edge/home.md)